a-ast/itinerary/akeneo/how-to-add-a-new-action-button-in-the-product-grid.md

 ### See it in action

-1. Go to your product grid
+1. Go to your product grid.
 2. Now you can see a new action icon in the grid row (4th icon):

 ![New action icon](image/new-preview-action.png)

 3. Click on it and see an alert.